akdjr/getxmageimages/README.md

 # getxmageimages
 This is a command line tool to grab images from scryfall.com for use with Xmage.
 I wrote this to quickly gather images as the built in image funcationality and many of the suggestions on the Xmage reddit sidebar were too annoying for me to use :p

+NOTE: if you're using this tool, make sure that the check for new images at startup and store images in zip files options are DISABLED under preferences -> images.

 # How to use

 ## Windows